-Here’s another, more specific example of how a steel U channel benefits you.
+Here’s another, more specific example of how metal U channel trim benefits you.
 U channels are used as trim for stair railings and elsewhere in commercial spaces.
-These railings are longer-lasting than their plastic or wood counterparts, keeping you from throwing money away on replacements.
+Whether it's an aluminum trim U channel or a stainless steel U channel trim, these components are longer-lasting than their plastic or wood counterparts, keeping you from throwing money away on replacements.

 Our standardized procedure significantly cuts the time it takes to place and fill your request.
 As with all of our projects, we aim to be as lean as possible to save time for our clients.

-Let’s not forget the specific time-saving benefits of a steel U channel over weaker materials.
+Let’s not forget the specific time-saving benefits of steel edge trim over weaker materials.
 Steel railings and applications are easier to maintain, freeing up more time for your pressing projects.
 And steel’s longevity means you won’t waste much time ordering new parts or fixing old ones.

 The best part?
 No more rigging up framing from scrap metal.

 How to See Roll FOrmed U Channel Trim for Yourself

 If you’ve decided a MeshTrim steel U channel is just what your project needs, we’re ready to guide you through the process smoothly.

 - No-cost tooling for hundreds of U-channel size combinations.
 We already have the dies and the machine capacity.
 You need not worry about investing in custom tools.

 - Make-to-order and managed inventory programs.
 You’ll know exactly when to get more product instead of having a bunch of stuff laying around.
 This way you spend your money more efficiently.

 - Field quality defect PPM of less than 4,000.
 You’ll be burdened with fewer costly replacements.